 You are encouraged to ask us questions including the following to help you better understand the impact of fees and costs on investments: Help me understand how these fees and costs might affect my investments?
 If I give you $100,000 to invest, how much will go to fees and costs, and how much will be invested for me?

-Please refer to our Form ADV, Part 2A Brochure, particularly Items 4 and 7 for more detailed information on our services.
-If you participate in our wrap fee program then refer also to our Part 2A Appendix 1 Wrap Fee Brochure.
+Please refer to our Form ADV, Part 2A Brochure, particularly Items 4 and 7, for more detailed information on our services.

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide to you.
 Here are some examples to help you understand what this means: